Cross-cultural counseling

 You wish the job market was easier with your advanced degree(s).
 You came to realize that “outsiders” really have to prove they are unique or better than American workers to be “worthy” of work sponsorship, and then be super lucky to win the H1B lottery.

 You started working, knowing you still need to do more to be noticed because you’re the “outsider”.
-You say yes to all the demands, work extra shifts, never complain about anything, never use any sick days, yet you still seem to be invisible at work.
-Well, you tell yourself you have to get used to being invisible to survive in the foreign land.
+You say yes to all the demands, work extra shifts, never complain about anything, and never use any sick days, yet you still seem to be invisible at work.
+Well, you tell yourself you have to get used to being invisible to survive in a foreign land.
 You bury your voice, duck your head and keep working hard…

-You’re never invisible
+You’re invisible

-Perhaps the caring and selfless act of mask wearing made you a target.
+Perhaps the caring and selfless act of mask-wearing made you a target.
 Or perhaps you were lucky to escape the overt racism by pushing yourself into the “model minority” group, yet you realize you can’t escape being the target of microaggressions.
 You cannot be silent anymore.
 You’ve been rehearsing that speech over and over in your head, the speech to defend your race, your color, your identity and to educate those who are ignorant, but when the opportunity arises,

 You freeze again…